 The root cause of MG is unknown.
 Something triggers the immune system to attack healthy tissue.
 With MG, it attacks a receptor between the muscle and nerves.
 ACH receptors help nerve signals reach the muscle.
 When the receptors are damaged signals may not reach the muscle.
 This is what causes muscle weakness.
 The more damage there is, the greater the weakness will be.

-The thymus is thought to play a role in some cases of MG.
-The thymus is an organ behind the breastbone.
-Immune proteins called antibodies are produced there.
-It is these antibodies that may target the ACh receptors.
-It is still not clear why the thymus begins to produce these.
+The thymus is may play a role in some.
+The thymus is an gland behind the breastbone.
+It makes antibodies that tell the body what to attack.
+It is still not clear why the thymus begins to make them.

 11/9/2015 DynaMed Plus Systematic Literature Surveillancehttp://www.dynamed.com/topics/dmp~AN~T113873/Myasthenia-gravis: Kuo CF, Grainge MJ, Valdes AM, et al. Familial aggregation of systemic lupus erythematosus and coaggregation of autoimmune diseases in affected families.
 JAMA Intern Med.
 2015;175(9):1518-1526.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.